joesb/helios360/content/handbook/why/set-up-for-success.md

 &nbsp;

 Whichever tack you prefer to take, the objective for your CDO will be different.

 With the first, your CDO is a collaborator with others, working as one of a team to create a unified customer experience from beginning to end.
+There's obvious benefits here for the business in the dependency on a collaborative organisational culture.
 It also defines the relationship between your business and your customers — that they are something the business does something *for*.

 With the second, your CDO is responsible for the whole customer journey, with a strategy that has a whole arc from beginning to end.
+The benefit for the business here is in having a single person with an oversight of the customer experience, bringing coherence from start to end.
+This approach can also foster a closer collaborative relationship with your customers — they are something the business does something *with*.

+## Where, what, and how

+Where the CDO is found in the organisation will depend, then, on the above.
+But it may also be a decision that is shaped by other internal factors, particularly on internal politics.
+This is something to be very mindful of, something that happens in any organisation, any body of people, with every new role.
+But it's something that's not sustainable and you will need a good, healthy response.

+Companies naturally change and evolve in response to events and conditions.
+People naturally move around in the business, and come into or move out of the company.
+What you want to guard against is losing valuable people, capabilities, corporate knowledge, and so on, as a result of personality clashes or perceived slight.
+Doing the work in advanced to understand where your Chief Delivery Officer sits in the business and why will save you a lot of pain later on.

+The essential guiding principle when adding a CDO role is that it needs to be in a business function that allows the CDO to have an effect across the whole company.
+Delivering for the organisations customers or service users is not solely the responsibility of the delivery team, it's a key focus for the whole business.
+Customers will not have the same sense of boundaries as the team, they're just buying a product or service from your company — organisational structure and internal politics are meaningless to the outside of the business.
+You should not contain your Chief Delivery Officer in a silo if you want to get the best value from them.

+The level of responsibility you give to the CDO role is just as significant.
+You have options with pros and cons for each, so they need to be considered carefully.

+If they **report directly to the CEO**{.text-color-brand-secondary} it'll make a powerful statement about the importance of client delivery, but you will need to think about the ramifications for others at that top leadership level.{.padding-inline-start-vlg}

+Conversely, you could **locate your client delivery lead inside an existing office**{.text-color-brand-secondary} in the business, such as technology or production (if you're a digital or design or marketing business), or even operations, say.
+That can make things tidy within an existing organisational structure, and be the position that makes the fewest changes and ruffles the fewest feathers.
+The problem, though, is it also contains the notion that 'customers are the responsibility of the whole business' inside an existing box.{.padding-inline-start-vlg}

+So a third option, and maybe the most natural, is to find a **cross-functional location**{.text-color-brand-secondary} in the business, so your CDO is not in a silo and can do full justice to the role.{.padding-inline-start-vlg}

 ---